How to Dead Bug Exercise

 Engage Core Muscles: Before initiating any movement, engage your core muscles by drawing your navel toward your spine.
 This action helps stabilize your spine and protect your lower back throughout the exercise.

-Lower One Leg and Arm: Slowly lower your right leg toward the ground while simultaneously lowering your right arm overhead, dead beetle exercise keeping both limbs hovering just above the floor.
+Lower One Leg and Arm: Slowly lower your right leg toward the ground while simultaneously lowering your right arm overhead, Dead beetle exercise keeps both limbs hovering just above the floor.
 Maintain control and ensure your lower back remains in contact with the mat.

 Focus on Stability and Balance: The ipsilateral dead bug variation requires increased stability and balance compared to the traditional Dead Bug Exercise.
 Focus on keeping your core engaged and your movements controlled to prevent excessive shifting or swaying of the body.